ardnew/ft232h/READMORE.md

 - [x] **TBD** (WIP)

 ## Installation
-Installing the module can be done with the Go built-in package manager.
-If you are not [using Go modules](https://blog.golang.org/using-go-modules) for your application (or are unsure), use the following:
+If you are not [using Go modules](https://blog.golang.org/using-go-modules) for your application (or are unsure), use the built-in `go` package manager:
 ```sh
 go get -u -v github.com/ardnew/ft232h
 ```